-“Miss no single opportunity of making some small sacrifice, here by a smiling look, there by a kindly word; always doing the smallest right and doing it all for love.”-St. Therese of Lisieux
+Miss no single opportunity of making some small sacrifice, here by a smiling look, there by a kindly word; always doing the smallest right and doing it all for love.St.
+Thérèse of Lisieux

-Today is the feast day of one of my favorite Saints, St. Therese of Lisieux!
+Today is the feast day of one of my favorite Saints, St. Thérèse of Lisieux!
 She always reminds me that you don’t have to do great things to be a great Saint.
-She entered a convent when she was a teenager and died when she was 24. the “Little Flower” teaches us that we can serve God in the littlest things that we do, as long as we do them with great love…
+She entered a convent when she was a teenager and died when she was 24.
+The “Little Flower” teaches us that we can serve God in the littlest things that we do, as long as we do them with great love…

 …but I forget this a lot.

 I feel defeated when I forget to pray.
-I convince myself that if I don’t make it to daily Mass, or do a Holy Hour in the adoration chapel, or pray a rosary, then I didn’t do enough for God that day.
-St. Therese of Lisieux reminds me that this isn’t the case.
+I convince myself that if I don’t make it to daily Mass, or do a Holy Hour in the adoration chapel, or pray a Rosary, then I didn’t do enough for God that day.
+Fortunately, St. Thérèse of Lisieux reminds me that this isn’t the case.

 I recently began turning to God as soon as I wake up in the morning.
-I tell him that I won’t make it through the day without him, and I ask him to help me and be with me in all that I do throughout the day.
-I turn to him with a “Thank you, God!” when I’m spending time with my friends, and I pray “God, please help me!” when I get frustrated with an assignment.
-When someone comes to me with a prayer intention, I immediately pray a quick “God, please be with [name],” and I’ll also be more likely to write it down in my prayer journal and remember during a Holy Hour or a rosary.
+I tell Him that I won’t make it through the day without Him, and I ask Him to help me and be with me in all that I do throughout the day.
+I turn to Him with a “Thank you, God!” when I’m spending time with my friends, and I pray “God, please help me!” when I get frustrated with an assignment.
+When someone comes to me with a prayer intention, I immediately pray a quick “God, please be with [name],” and I’ll also be more likely to write it down in my prayer journal and remember during a Holy Hour or a Rosary.

+As we remember and celebrate St. Thérèse of Lisieux today, find ways to love God and your neighbors.
+Like she states in the quote at the beginning of this blog, there are so many things that we can do to love each other, and we can put so much love into everything we do.
 Don’t be afraid to give someone a smile and a kind word.
 You never know how much they might need it.
 Don’t hesitate to ask someone how you can pray for them.
 They might need your prayers but don’t know how to ask you.
 Don’t think twice about doing a favor or an act of service for someone.

-St. Therese of Lisieux, pray for us.
+St. Thérèse of Lisieux, pray for us.